mucks/astra-rust/README.md

 ## Prerequisites to use this library

-1. Download and install the [Orbbec Astra Sdk](https://orbbec3d.com/develop/)
+* Download and install the [Orbbec Astra Sdk](https://orbbec3d.com/develop/)
-2. make sure you have these envs in your .bashrc or .profile
+* make sure you have these envs in your .profile

 ```bash
 # adjust astra home to your astra_sdk path